 Summer school

-The PhD course aims to provide PhD candidates with an advanced introduction to these questions, themes, their interconnections, and current academic perspectives on both and allows PhD students to interact with the international team of cutting-edge scholars engaged in research concerning these issues that we have assembled to deliver the course.
-The spring school, as always, makes an explicit effort to combine and clarify different (Foucauldian, post-Marxian, more-than-human, ANT, feminist, decolonial and other) perspectives so as to develop a broader understanding of contemporary theoretical currents in the field of political ecology and the prospects for alternative futures.
+The PhD course aims to provide PhD candidates with an advanced introduction to these questions, themes, their interconnections, and current academic perspectives on both and allows PhD candidates to interact with the international team of cutting-edge scholars engaged in research concerning these issues that we have assembled to deliver the course.
+The spring school, as always, makes an explicit effort to combine and introduce different (Foucauldian, post-Marxian, more-than-human, ANT, feminist, decolonial and other) perspectives so as to develop a broader understanding of contemporary theoretical currents in the field of political ecology and the prospects for alternative futures.

 In the introductions and discussions, the theme and practice of ‘contestation’ will be central.
 We will delve into the contestations entailed in development and analysis of our interrelated themes and employ them productively to get a handle on different trends and traditions in political ecology.
 Special emphasis will be on identifying contestations between and among different theoretical traditions, empirical settings, material resources and political objectives that inform, or form the subject of, various political ecology studies.
 What consequences do different choices with regard to these ‘ingredients’ have for the types of political ecology presented in the literature and presentations?
 And how can we harness the contestations inherent within them to inform our own understanding and use of political ecology in research and action?
-One of the objectives of the course, then, is to answer the question of how to start thinking about political ecologies of collapse, transformation and revival in the present era.
+One of the objectives of the course, then, is to answer the question of how to start thinking about political ecologies of conservation, extinction and alternatives in the present era.

 Besides looking for contestations in the literatures and presentations, we will also practice contestation.
 In small and large group discussions, we will aim to stimulate intellectual debate through various strands of argument and critique and problematize these from various angles.
 In this way, the course also explicitly incorporates development of academic debating skills.